Estimate Time3 min

 • Talk with alums from schools of interest

-Once you’ve decided on all the schools you’d be happy attending, sort your list by comparing your SAT or ACT scores to the average scores of last year’s freshman class for each school.
-Place each college option into one of these three categories:
+Once you've decided on which schools you plan to apply to, consider comparing your SAT or ACT scores to the average scores of the previous year's freshman class for each school.
+This is to be sure your scores are in line with the accepted criteria.

 Help your teen learn about money